dylanjones784/Markdown-Guide/BestPractiseGuide.md

 -	API keys must be used in every request sent by the user.
 -	They must not be publicly accessible.
--	Violation of the user agreement or through unauthorized access of services would result in the API key to be revoked.
+-	Violation of the user agreement or through unauthorised access of services would result in the API key to be revoked.

 API keys should only be used within private environments and should not be used or trusted with third-party clients to access your API unless strictly necessary.